rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

   return Curry._1(f,x);
 }
 ```
-`Curry._1` is a function to dynamic support curried calling convention.
+`Curry._1` is a function to dynamically support the curried calling convention.

 Since we add uncurried calling convention support, you can write `app`
 as below